mercury501/chippotto/README.md

 # chippotto
-A beginner project chip8 emulator
+A beginner project chip8 emulator, in c++ using visual studio community